 Electric motors measure the electric energy converted from an outlet.
 The energy converted from the power source to the table saw blade is known as horsepower.
 Electric motors are in horsepower or watts.
 The rating represents the maximum ideal power.

 You need to know how much power you need for your projects.
 When you are working with hardwoods and using your motor daily, you need a high rating motor.
 For construction purposes, you need three or more horsepower.

 When you are making dense cuts on thicker boards, you need higher horsepower.
 That leaves room for higher speeds and cuts faster.
 Amperage represents the flow of a power tool.
 The alp rating shows how much current is flowing into the electric motor.
 That prevents overheating and damaging the tool.
 Table saw motors range from 6 to 16amps.

-Good efficiency depends on each tool motor.
-Standard motors run at 50% to 100% of rated load.
+Good efficiency depends on each table saw electric motor.
+Standard motors run at 50% to 100% of the rated load.
 Maximum efficiency runs at 75%.
 A motor’s efficiency decreases below 50% load.
 Good efficiency depends on each tool motor.
 Do not overload your motor since that leads to overheating.

-Eventually, efficiency falls, and that is why motors have a service factor for overloading.
-Running the tool motor above rated load reduces efficiency, and the tool motor does not last long.
+Eventually, efficiency falls, so motors have a service factor for overloading.
+Running the tool motor above the rated load reduces efficiency, and the tool motor does not last long.
 A cooling system is required.
 Some table saw motors are oversized to accommodate peak conditions.

 Measure the load on the engine so you can use your techniques properly.
 The engine must be loaded.
 It will inform you how to replace it.
 If the unit’s motor is oversized and underloaded, replace it with the correct size motor.
 If the efficiency is compromised, replace it with a high-efficiency model.